DTenore/mast3r/README.md

 ### Interactive demo with docker

-TODO update with asmk/retrieval model
+TODdO update with asmk/retrieval model

 To run MASt3R using Docker, including with NVIDIA CUDA support, follow these instructions: